 A list of special needs groups.
-Including physical location, contacts, size and whether current evacuation plans exist can be found at Appendix 2.
+Including physical ion, contacts, size and whether current evacuation exist can be found at Appendix 2.

-8.5.2 Routes & Maps
+Routes & Maps

-A map of the District is attached as Appendix 5.
+p of the District is attached as Appendix 5.

-8.6 Relief and Support
+Relief and Support

-The DC has the role of managing relief and support.
+DC has the role of managing relief and support.
 The detail of support provided by the DC in the event of an emergency together with a description of roles and responsibilities of that agency and others is detailed in the LOCAL EMERGENCY MANAGEMENT RELIEF AND SUPPORT PLAN PERTH & FREMANTLE DISTRICTS Updated December 2022 and is not repeated in these Arrangements.